ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 1. Upon arrival in the classroom, connect the NMP's power to the general power supply within the classroom to provide power to the NMP.
 2. Prepare a network cable with sufficient length.
-Connect one end to one of the LANs port of the NMP and the other end to the router in the classroom.
+Connect one end to one of the LAN ports of the NMP and the other end to the router in the classroom.

 ## 3.2 Connect Touch Panel to NMP

-The Touch Panel is a 10-inch Android touchscreen device, custom-desigend to work with the NMP.
+The Touch Panel is a 10-inch Android touchscreen device, custom-designed to work with the NMP.
 Its applications are tailored specifically for controlling various functions of the NMP, such as video matrix switching, volume and microphone control, as well as infrared and RS232 control, etc.

 1. Power the Touch Panel: